memgraph/docs/docs/reference-guide/streams/overview.md

 - the processing of the previous batch is completed
 - the previous batch interval ended without receiving any messages

+After each message is processed, the stream will acknowledge them.
+If the stream is stopped, next time it starts, it will continue processing the message from the last acknowledged message.

 The user who executes the `CREATE` query is the owner of the stream.

 **Memgraph Community** doesn't support authentication and authorization, so the